AllanBlanchard/tutoriel_wp/english/acsl-properties/logic-functions.md

 to define some operations on `integer` or `real` with the guarantee that they cannot overflow since they are mathematical types.

-Like predicates, they can recieve different labels and values in parameter.
+Like predicates, they can receive different labels and values in parameter.

 # Syntax